Fifty-eight women working at RAF Benson honoured

 Monday, 22 March 2021

-Fifty-eight certificates were presented to service personnel, civil servants, contractors and dependants based at RAF Benson.
+Fifty-eight certificates were presented to service personnel, civil servants, contractors and dependants.

-Among others, Steph Fawdry, the headteacher of RAF Benson Community Primary School, received an award recognising her leadership skills and the support she has provided to families in the community, particularly during the coronavirus pandemic.
+Steph Fawdry, headteacher of RAF Benson Primary School, received an award recognising her leadership skills and the support she has provided to families in the community, particularly during the coronavirus pandemic.

-Rachel Wilkinson, who was the manager of Costcutter, the only shop on the base, was recognised for her support to the RAF Benson personnel and families over a very difficult period, including arranging for urgent deliveries to those in isolation.
+Rachel Wilkinson, who was the manager of Costcutter, the only shop on the base, was recognised for her support to the RAF Benson personnel and families over a very difficult period, including arranging for urgent deliveries to people isolating.

-Survival equipment specialist Laura Muir was celebrated for her project management and for motivating her colleagues to be the best versions of themselves.
+Survival equipment specialist Laura Muir was honoured for her project management and for motivating her colleagues to be the best versions of themselves.

-The awards were presented as part of the celebrations for International Women’s Day, on March 8.

-Squadron leader Damion Weir, an engineering officer on the Puma Force, was also presented with an award for being a “committed gender ally”, consistently advocating for women under his command and creating a safe environment for women on the Puma Force.
+Squadron leader Damion Weir, an engineering officer with the Puma Force, was presented with an award for being a “committed gender ally”, consistently promoting women under his command and creating a safe environment for them.

 22 March 2021